ianpaul10/formulate/README.md

 - [ ] Above can be just started with keeping things by URL, no addtl metadata
 - [ ] Rename piiData or userData?
 - [ ] Handle dropdowns/radio buttons/date inputs (I think just all structured inputs).
 Right now we don't read those elements or write them back to the page at all.
+- [ ] Pass url of the current page and other metadata to LLM for better context